 The checking process is done on Unifrog, this ensures that the placement is suitable and correctly checked.
-For more risky placements there may be a fee to pay for an in person Health and Safety check.

 Volunteering

 What is the Volunteering programme?

 - ★ A programme all Year 12 students will take part in - ★ Helps you gain experience to draw upon when making applications (E.g. UCAS & Apprenticeships) - ★ Gives you the opportunity to gain wider experiences that will help your own personal development.